Meeting Ethel

 Angel of Sheffield

-Higgor Torr, perched on Burbage edge, lacks the convenience of a trig point or tirangulation pillar.
-Instead it is distinguished by a gritstone outcrop which has earned it recognition as an Ethel.
-As the most accessible Ethel from my home town of Sheffield, it felt like a natural choice for my next sculpture.
-Using elements drawn from the Steel city, the work celebrates the importance of access to the wild open spaces for those living in the city.
-Ethel Haythornthwaite believed that access to the countryside was our natural birthright and not something for the privileged few.
+As the most accessible Ethel from my home town of Sheffield, it felt like a natural choice for the next sculpture.
+Drawing on elements from the Steel City, the work reflects the importance of access to wild open spaces for people living in the city.
+Ethel Haythornthwaite believed that the countryside should be a birthright for all, not a privilege for the few.

 Shatton Moor